UPPMAX/HPC-python/docs/day3/big_data.rst

         - 4 AMD Instinct™ MI250X á 2 GCDs
         - many different

-.. admonition:: How much memory do I get per core?
+.. challenge:: How much memory do I get per core?
    :class: dropdown

    - Divide GB RAM of the booked node with number of cores.